-Every time I visit Mumbai, global burden of disease something interesting happens to me and my stomach.
+Every time I visit Mumbai, something interesting happens to me and my stomach.
 This Tuesday night’s dinner was truly epic.
 I made my way to Mohammad Ali Road and entered the historic Noor Mohammadi Hotel.
 Everything about this place screamed non-veg.
-As I stood there, drugs taking in the sights and the sounds of the place with a beatific grin on my face, prescription I became distinctly aware of a burning sensation near my right knee.
+As I stood there, taking in the sights and the sounds of the place with a beatific grin on my face, I became distinctly aware of a burning sensation near my right knee.
 I gracefully jumped nineteen inches in the air and upon landing, saw that there was a guy grilling Shaami Kebabs on a giant tawa, just two steps inside the door.
 Yes.
 I was standing too close.

 As we made our way up to the first floor, I made a mental note to order several of those kebabs once we were seated.
 Got a table after waiting a few min – the place does fantastic business – and sat down.
 Noor Mohammadi Hotel is the home of the legendary Chicken Sanju Baba – a gourmet dish created by Munnabhai BHMCT (Bachelor of Hotel Management and Catering Technology) himself.
 There’s an autographed recipe hanging on the wall and everything.
 The photo came out all crappy so I’m not putting it up, but do take a look at the deadly shaami kebabs below.